-" Measure the amount of sugar to flour by weight and show this in recipes.
+- " Measure the amount of sugar to flour by weight. - " Measure the amount of sugar to flour by weight and show this in recipes.

-3.2.8 Wholegrain flour is widely used: 1 point
+3.2.8 Wholegrain flour is widely used

-To achieve this point, all of the flour used in 50% or more of recipes that use flour must be 100% wholegrain.
+To achieve these points, all of the flour used in 50% or more of recipes that use flour must be 100% wholegrain.